EVerest/everest-dev-environment/doc/SIL_SIMULATION_GUIDE.md

 ### 2. **Use Container Shell**

-Run SIL scripts from inside the container using `./setup prompt` to ensure proper environment setup.
+Run SIL scripts from inside the container using `./devrd prompt` to ensure proper environment setup.

 ### 3. **Monitor Services**

-Use `./setup nodered-status` to check if Node-RED is running and which flow is active.
+Use `./devrd flows` to see available flows.

 ### 4. **Service-Specific Commands**